Megum1/DFST/README.md

 ### Perform DFST attack
 Train a benign VGG as a classifer on CIFAR-10. `python train.py`<br>
-Inject trigger using poisoned training data. `python retrain.py`<br>
+Inject the trigger using poisoned training data. `python retrain.py`<br>
 Perform detoxification to force the model to learn deep features. `sh run.sh`<br>

 ## Contact